Shrvan-09/ai-helper-extension/README.md

 Open any coding problem on maang.in

-You’ll see a 🧠 AI Help button in the bottom-right.
+You’ll see a 🧠 AI Help button in the top-left.

 Click to open the chat